johnhenry/astro-plain/readme.md

 By default,
 tags passed to the element
-appear immediately after
+appear withing the body tag.

-the head tag.
+#### slot="append-to-head"

-This _should_ be a single BODY tag.
+Tags passed with the "slot" attribute set to "append-to-head" are appeneded to the HEAD tag.

-#### slot="head"
+#### slot="append-to-body"

-Tags passed with the "slot" attribute set to "head" are inserted after the HEAD tag.
+Tags passed with the "slot" attribute set to "append-to-body" are appended to BODY tag.

 ### Props

-Aside from passing in other components, this component is configured
+Aside from passing in other components, this component is configured to accept a number of props:

 #### title